Thank you for contacting the Center for Auto Safety (CAS)

 Your contribution is tax-deductible

-and entitles your to our quarterly newsletter, Lemon Times.
+which entitles you to our quarterly newsletter, Lemon Times.
+Please

 Clarence M. Ditlow